yactouat/pips_channel_mailer/service/README.md

 - create a `msmtprc` at the root of the folder after the example in `msmtprc.example`, this file is versioned by default, so do not commit it or its contents if you dont want the whole Internet to send emails on your behalf
 - `docker compose up`
+- if you want to try the wiring of `msmtp`, you can run `npm run send-email-dev` from within the container

 ## GCP project